krmbzds/stars/README.md

 ## Java

+- [amnesica/KryptEY](https://github.com/amnesica/KryptEY) - Android keyboard for secure E2EE communication through the signal protocol in any messenger.
+Communicate securely and independent, regardless of the legal situation or whether messengers use E2EE
 - [queer/utt](https://github.com/queer/utt) - utt is the universal text transformer
 - [EnterpriseQualityCoding/FizzBuzzEnterpriseEdition](https://github.com/EnterpriseQualityCoding/FizzBuzzEnterpriseEdition) - FizzBuzz Enterprise Edition is a no-nonsense implementation of FizzBuzz made by serious businessmen for serious business purposes.
 - [asciidoctor/asciidoctor-intellij-plugin](https://github.com/asciidoctor/asciidoctor-intellij-plugin) - AsciiDoc plugin for products on the IntelliJ platform (IDEA, RubyMine, etc)